 We took a FlixBus to Groningen to visit another one of my friends from high school.
 She introduced us to her friends and before we knew, we were off to karaoke bars.
 We had a fun night in Groningen as the town has a good nightclub scene.

-Day 9: GRONINGEN
+Day 9: Groningen, the Netherlands

 In the morning, we walked to the city center to get some coffee.
 Then, my friend lead us to the buzzing Main Market Square.
 Close to the square, there is Martin’s Chuch (Martinkerk); a lovely brick built Romanesque-Gothic basilica.